bamadesigner/wA11y/README.md

 Wa11y is a WordPress plugin/toolbox of resources to help you improve the accessibility of your WordPress website.

+**If you're simply wanting to use the plugin, I would recommend [downloading Wa11y from the WordPress plugin repo](https://wordpress.org/plugins/wa11y).**

 ## Tools

 The mission for the Wa11y plugin is to provide a plethora of tools to help you evaluate and improve the accessibility of your website.
 If you would like to see any new tools added to the plugin, please create an issue in this repo and label it an "enhancement".